 R-1 SUPPLY AND PACKAGING

-R-1.1 The multilayer (PE-AL-PE) pipes shall be supplied either as self-supporting coils or, straight length (either independent or bundled together), or as agreed between the supplier and the purchaser.
+R-1.1 The multilayer (PE-AL-PE) pipes shall be supplied either as self-supporting coils or, straight length (either independent or bundled together), or as agreed to between the supplier and the purchaser.
 Their ends shall be cleanly cut, square with the axis of pipe and protected against shocks and ingress of foreign bodies by appropriate end caps.

 R-1.1.1 Coils